Man shot dead in Grosseto

 24 Dicembre 2019

-Grosseto, December 24 - A 40-year-old Colombian national died from gunshot wounds in hospital in Siena Tuesday after being shot by another foreign national in the southern Tuscan city of Grosseto Monday night.
+Grosseto, December 24 - A 40-year-old Colombian national died from gunshot wounds in hospital in Siena Tuesday after being shot by a Brazilian national in the southern Tuscan city of Grosseto Monday night.
 A Senegalese man was also shot.
 He is said to be in serious but not life-threatening condition.
 Police said they are looking for the shooter.
+An autopsy has been ordered.
+The incident took place in the centre of Grosseto, when the pair were shot after waiting for the man to come out of his house.
+The Senegalese was hit in the chest and back by pistol shots while the Colombian was shot in the head.
+Police said the incident may have been drug-related.

 LE RUBRICHE